* Are rodents or other hairy animals causing you a problem?

 Keep all foodstuffs in the house sealed in glass containers where possible, and use sealable rodent-proof containers for all pet food.
 Thoroughly clean an area where rats and house mice have been with strong disinfectant, and inspect the house daily for signs of rodent infestation, taking prompt and appropriate action whenever necessary.
-This is the advice given by Nevada Department of Health and Human Services.
+This is the advice given by Southern Nevada Health District.

 Another term for prevention is IPM, which stands for integrated pest control management which talks about cleanliness to prevent rodents from taking an interest in your property.